cloud-gov/cg-site/README.md

-# cloud.gov
+# Cloud.gov

-This site uses the [cloud.gov Pages USWDS Jekyll template](https://github.com/cloud-gov/pages-uswds-jekyll). [cloud.gov Pages](https://cloud.gov/pages/) runs on cloud.gov and supports the development of this template.
-By leveraging this template cloud.gov get the benefits  of a maintained template as well as a way to test out new functionality in the template.
+This site uses the [Cloud.gov Pages USWDS Jekyll template](https://github.com/cloud-gov/pages-uswds-jekyll).
+[Cloud.gov Pages](https://cloud.gov/pages/) runs on Cloud.gov and supports the development of this template.
+By leveraging this template Cloud.gov get the benefits  of a maintained template as well as a way to test out new functionality in the template.

-This [Jekyll theme](https://jekyllrb.com/docs/themes/) uses the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and provides developers a starter kit and reference implementation for cloud.gov Pages websites.
+This [Jekyll theme](https://jekyllrb.com/docs/themes/) uses the [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov) and provides developers a starter kit and reference implementation for Cloud.gov Pages websites.

 This code uses the [Jekyll](https://jekyllrb.com) site engine and built with Ruby.
 If you prefer to use Javascript, check out [pages-uswds-gatsby](https://github.com/cloud-gov/pages-uswds-gatsby), which uses [Gatsby](https://gatsbyjs.org) site engine.